A new space race? China adds urgency to US return to moon

 China's ambitious space program, meanwhile, is a generation behind that of the United States.
 But its secretive, military-linked program is developing fast and creating distinctive missions that could put Beijing on the leading edge of space flight.

-Already, China has that rover on Mars, joining a U.S. one already there.
+Already, China has that rover on Mars, joining U.S. ones already there.
 China carved out a first with its landing on the far side of the moon.

 Chinese astronauts are overhead now, putting the finishing touches on a permanent orbiting space station.